formkiq/docs.formkiq.com/docs/tutorials/Identity Management/google-workspace.md

 ![Amazon Cognito to Google Workspace](./img/cognito-saml-google.png)

-This tutorial show you how to integrate [Google Workspace](https://workspace.google.com) as the identity management provider for your FormKiQ installation.
+This tutorial shows how to integrate [Google Workspace](https://workspace.google.com) as the identity management provider for your FormKiQ installation.

-We will be:

-* Configuring a Web and mobile apps in Google Workspace

-* Adding an Identify Provider into [Amazon Cognito](https://aws.amazon.com/pm/cognito)

-## What you’ll need
+## What You Will Build

+You will create a Google Workspace custom SAML app, map email and group attributes, add the app as an Amazon Cognito SAML identity provider, and prepare Cognito managed login for FormKiQ SSO.

+## Before You Begin

-* Access to a FormKiQ Advanced or Enterprise installation, including administrative access
+- Access to a FormKiQ Advanced or Enterprise installation, including administrative access.

-* Administrative access to a Google Workspace
+- Administrative access to Google Workspace.
+- Access to the AWS account that hosts the FormKiQ Cognito User Pool.
+- The FormKiQ `CognitoUserPoolId`, console URL, and Cognito domain.

-## Pre-requisite
+## Workflow Overview

+1. Collect FormKiQ Cognito values.
+2. Create a Google Workspace custom SAML app.
+3. Configure ACS URL, Entity ID, and SAML attributes.
+4. Enable user access and download Google metadata.
+5. Add Google Workspace as a Cognito SAML identity provider.
+6. Configure Cognito managed login.
+7. Verify login from the FormKiQ console.

+## Step 1: Collect FormKiQ Cognito Values

 You will need these specific configuration values: